JustinWinthers/ntlm-webapi/README.md

 ## Other Notes

-- I highly recommend using the promise api over the callback api.
-The promise API will soon handle retry's if the connection closes because the connection has been idle.
+- The API will handle retry's if the connection closes because the connection has been idle.
 A retry will be sent to reauthorize the request.
-However, if you use the callback api then you will have to manage this yourself by inspecting the error.
+It will only try once, and then fail if unsuccessful on the second try.

 ## Author